-- If you can find a copy with the SAME ISBN, title, edition, and publication date, which is clean, in good condition, and doesn't have stains, tears, writing, or library labels/stamps on it, just bring it to the Library Service Desk and let them know it is a replacement for a lost book.
-If the replacement you've brought meets these standards, we'll delete the cost of the book from your SHSU account.
-You'll pay only the administration fee and the overdue fines.
+- You may provide a replacement copy meeting these criteria: the SAME ISBN, title, edition, and publication date; clean, in good condition, with no stains, tears, writing, or library labels/stamps on it.
+If the item meets the criteria, we'll delete the cost of the book from your account.
+You will owe the $15 administration fee and overdue fines.

-- Some of the places you can look online are www.amazon.com, www.barnesandnoble.com, www.alibris.com, www.abebooks.com, or www.halfpricebooks.com.
+- Examples of places to look online for replacement copies are www.amazon.com, www.barnesandnoble.com, www.alibris.com, www.abebooks.com, or www.halfpricebooks.com.

 If you find the book...

 - Before you have paid for it, you will owe the fine that accrued from the date due to the date your returned it.
 In addition, you will also owe the $15.00 processing charge for each book.

 - After you've paid for it, you will be reimbursed for the difference between the fine and the lost charge, if any.